jbrekel/pyfao56_LIRF_features/README.md

 Users who wish to use a text file to load information for the Weather class should follow the file format of example weather file [here](https://github.com/kthorp/pyfao56/blob/main/tests/test1/cotton2013.wth).
 Once they have added their weather data to the file, users can load the text file to the Weather class: `wth.loadfile('MyWeatherFilePath.wth')`

 Users who wish to input weather data to the Weather class in a more programmatic fashion will need to override the `customload()` method of Weather by using Python class inheritance.
-Once users have made a "child" class of Weather, they can override the customload method to populate child-Weather class attributes with their own weather data.
+Once users have made a "child" class of Weather, they can override the customload method to populate Weather class attributes with their own weather data.
 The aim of the user's customload function in their child-Weather class should be to make their weather data fit the data frame design of the Weather wdata attribute.

 If users do not have reference evapotranspiration (refET) calculated, then they can use the `compute_etref()` method to calculate it, provided that the weather class is populated with all other weather data.
 The `compute_etref()` method takes the index of the Weather class data frame (wdata) as an input, and returns ASCE standardized daily reference ET as the output.
-The `compute_etref` method should be written such that the method output is then written to the wdata dataframe.
+The `compute_etref` method call should be written such that the method output is then written to the wdata dataframe.

 Aside: The `compute_etref` method uses the refet.py module to calculate refET.
 The refet.py module is designed as a utility class to be used in conjunction with the Weather class.
 The refet.py module contains methods for calculating ASCE standardized daily and hourly reference ET.
 Users can use the refet.py module separately from the rest of pyfao56, if they so choose.